fergiemcdowall/search-index/docs/API.md

 #### DICTIONARY

-// TODO: possibly rewrite DICTIONARY so that is uses standard tokens?
+// TODO: rewrite DICTIONARY so that it takes a DISTINCT as input

 #### DISTINCT

-// TODO: JSON version of DISTINCT
+// TODO: DISTINCT on many or all fields

 #### DOCUMENTS